algolia/renderscript/README.md

 ## Credits

-This project is functionally a clone (and heavily inspired) of [`GoogleChrome/rendertron`](https://github.com/GoogleChrome/rendertron).
+This project is heavily inspired by [`GoogleChrome/rendertron`](https://github.com/GoogleChrome/rendertron).
 It is based on [`puppeteer-core`](https://github.com/GoogleChrome/puppeteer).